Project Recruitment Explained

 There are many reasons companies choose project recruitment, however, what most of these companies have in common is a pressing requirement to hire good quality employees in a short period of time.

-A recruitment project typically works as follows:
+Project recruitment typically works as follows:

 The "build and transfer" project recruitment